ShroukMagdy3/ITI_TaskManagment/README.md

-Task Management Dashboard
+# 🗂️ Task Management Dashboard

-Project Overview
+## 📌 Project Overview

-This is a simple Task Management Dashboard built with HTML, CSS, and JavaScript.
+A simple and interactive **Task Management Dashboard** built using **HTML, CSS, and JavaScript**.

-The project allows managing team members and their tasks in a clear, interactive way.
+This project helps manage team members and their tasks in an organized way with a clean UI and smooth interactions.

 Users can:

-Add and view team members

-Add tasks for each member

-Update task status (Not Started / Ongoing / Done)

-Delete tasks

-Drag & drop tasks between members

-Keep data stored in localStorage to preserve tasks between sessions

-This project is designed as a beginner-friendly example of how to combine DOM manipulation, events, and local storage in JavaScript.

-🛠 Features

-Dynamic Team Members: Each member has a card with tasks and task count.

-Task Status Management: Change task status via dropdown, with color-coded visual feedback.

-Delete Tasks: Remove tasks easily with a click.

-Drag & Drop: Move tasks between members by dragging.

-Persistent Data: All tasks and members are saved in localStorage.

-Responsive Design: Works smoothly on desktop screens.

-⚡ How to Use

-Open index.html in your browser.

-Add members if needed (you can extend functionality for adding members).

-Add tasks for each member by editing the membersData array in script.js.

-Use the dropdown to change task status.

-Click × to delete tasks.

-Drag and drop tasks between members.

-All changes are saved automatically using localStorage.

-💡 Technologies Used

-HTML5 – Structure of the dashboard

-CSS3 – Styling and colors

-JavaScript (ES6) – DOM manipulation, events, localStorage

-🚀 Future Improvements

-Add Add Task button directly in UI

-Add Add Member functionality

-Improve mobile responsiveness

-Add task deadlines and notifications

-👩‍💻 Author

-Shrouk Shehata
+- 👥 Manage team members
+- 📝 Add and view tasks for each member
+- 🔄 Update task status (Not Started / Ongoing / Done)
+- ❌ Delete tasks
+- 🖱️ Drag & drop tasks between members
+- 💾 Save all data using `localStorage`

+---

+## ✨ Features

+### 👤 Dynamic Team Members
+Each member has a dedicated card showing their tasks and total task count.

+### 📊 Task Status Management
+- Change status using a dropdown
+- Visual color indicators for each status

+### 🗑️ Delete Tasks
+Remove tasks instantly with a single click.

+### 🔁 Drag & Drop
+Easily move tasks between different team members.

+### 💾 Persistent Data
+All data is saved in **localStorage**, so nothing is lost after refresh.

+### 📱 Responsive Design
+Works smoothly on desktop screens with a clean layout.

+---

+## ⚡ How to Use

+1. Open `index.html` in your browser
+2. Add or edit team members in `membersData` (inside `script.js`)
+3. Add tasks for each member
+4. Update task status using dropdown
+5. Delete tasks using the ❌ button
+6. Drag & drop tasks between members
+7. All changes are saved automatically

+---

+## 🛠️ Technologies Used

+- 🌐 HTML5 → Structure
+- 🎨 CSS3 → Styling & layout
+- ⚙️ JavaScript (ES6) → Logic, DOM manipulation, events
+- 💾 localStorage → Data persistence

+---

+## 🚀 Future Improvements

+- ➕ Add “Add Task” button in UI
+- 👥 Add “Add Member” feature
+- 📱 Improve mobile responsiveness
+- ⏰ Add deadlines & reminders
+- 🔔 Add notifications system

+---

+## 👩‍💻 Author

+**Shorouk Shehata**
+🔗 LinkedIn:
 www.linkedin.com/in/shrouk-magdy-shehata-92449824b